rvem/tezos-packaging/docs/baking.md

 The easiest way to set up a node running on the `mainnet` or on one of the testnets (e.g. `delphinet` or `edonet`) is to use one of the predefined `tezos-node-<network>.services` systemd services provided in the `tezos-node` package.

-However, by default, these services will start to bootstrap the node from scratch, which will take significant amount of time.
+However, by default, these services will start to bootstrap the node from scratch, which will take a significant amount of time.
+In order to avoid this, here we suggest bootstrapping from a snapshot instead.

 ### Setting up node data directory